In the Mix (film): Release

 The film grossed $10,223,896 at the US box office.

 Reception

 In the Mix received negative reviews from critics.
-On Rotten Tomatoes it has an approval rating of 13% based on 38 reviews, with an average rating of 3.2/10.
-The site's critical consensus reads, "Fans may get a kick out of seeing Usher showcasing his charm on screen, but the movie itself is tone deaf and inconsequential, even by rom-com standards".
-On Metacritic, the film has a weighted score of 31 based on 15 critics, indicating "generally unfavorable reviews".
+On Rotten Tomatoes, it holds an approval rating of 14% based on 37 reviews, with an average rating of 3.3/10.
+The website's critics consensus reads, "Fans may get a kick out of seeing Usher showcasing his charm on screen, but the movie itself is tone deaf and inconsequential, even by rom-com standards."
+On Metacritic, the film has a weighted score of 31 based on 15 critics, indicating "generally unfavorable" reviews.

 Home media

-In the Mix was released on VHS and DVD on March 21, 2006 by Lionsgate.
+In the Mix was released on VHS and DVD on March 21, 2006, by Lionsgate.